mulberrysymbols/mulberry-symbols/docs/README.md

 - Printable Resource for COVID19 patients by Eliada Pampoulou &amp; Maria Constanta of Cyprus University of Technology in [English](/assets/COVID19/Covid-19_AAC-EN.pdf) and [Greek](/assets/COVID19/Covid-19_AAC-EL.pdf) (pdf).
 - [AlwaysInMind](https://alwaysinmind.info) is a web app for simplified and managed access to media and communications.
+- [Bildstod.se](http://bildstod.se) is a free and open online resource that lets users create their own symbol support from a large database collection of open symbol sets.
+Some of the Mulberry symbols there have been adapted by DART.
 - [BabNoor](https://babnoor.com) is an Arabic language AAC iOS app.
 - [BoardBuilder](https://globalsymbols.com/boardbuilder) is a web app for designing communication boards which can be exported as PDF or to AACs.
 - [cboard](https://www.cboard.io/) is an open source communication web app using symbols and text to speech.